CentOS vs. Debian: Key Similarities and Differences

 Debian’s ability to upgrade from one stable release to another, such as from Debian 9 Stretch (stable) to Debian 10 Buster (stable), can help keep a system up to date after many years.
 Debian typically releases a new major version on a 2-year release cycle with 3 years of full support and an additional 2 years of LTS (Long Term Support) for a 5-year lifespan, so being able to upgrade to the next stable major release is handy.

-Major version upgrades aren’t of much use to those who deploy systems in a more ephemeral manner as it is often relatively easy to update the base images to a newer version, but for those who deploy systems that are expected to have a multi-year lifespan, major version upgrades can pose a significant level of effort.
+Major version upgrades aren’t of much use to those who deploy systems in a more ephemeral manner as it is often relatively easy to update the base images to a newer version.
+However, for those who deploy systems that are expected to have a multi-year lifespan, major version upgrades can pose a significant level of effort.

 CentOS vs. Debian: Support

 Debian is primarily community supported, including offering a bug tracker.
-Debian does offer a list of consultants that can be hired to help resolve issues, but those consultants operate independently.
+Debian also offers a list of consultants that can be hired to help resolve issues, but those consultants operate independently.

-Some downstream distributions based on Debian have commercial support options, with Ubuntu probably being the most prolific.
+Some downstream distributions based on Debian have commercial support options; Ubuntu is the most prolific example.

 Need Help with Debian or CentOS?

-Our unbiased open source experts are here to provide technical support and professional services -- including CentOS 7 LTS through 2029.
+Our unbiased Enterprise Linux experts are here to provide technical support and professional services, including CentOS 7 LTS through 2029 and migration guidance.

 Additional Resources